Storm Center Update- Thursday AM, February 4th

 We hope you enjoyed the mild weather yesterday because it will not be coming back anytime soon.
-We hi 70 yesterday in Valentine!
+We hit 70 yesterday in Valentine!

 A fast-moving band of snow and mixed precipitation moved across KELOLAND overnight.
 The snow intensified in the south and roads are slick and snow covered this morning.